Haga clic aquí para ver la versión en español.

 who provide care in the hospital shall comply with these directives.
 All

-decisions regarding medical care on your behalf.
+to make decisions regarding medical care on your behalf.

 - Have personal privacy respected.
 Case discussion, consultation, examination